maitaii/maitaii.github.io/_posts/2023-12-31-regarding-my-last-year-in-infosec.md

 Even though i've done the best i can to take some flags it was a real struggle, but i've learned a lot and that was actually what i really wanted to.

 ![Postviewer-v2 by @terjanq.
-I can still feel the pain](/images/2023-recap/IMG_0256.png)
+I can still feel the pain](/images/2023-recap/IMG_0256.png) *Postviewer-v2 by @terjanq.
+I can still feel the pain*

 The CTFs took most of my time during last summer, and in a blink of an eye was already the end of August.
 My internship was near the end and I need to make a decision.
 This was about continuing my studying with a master degree or not.
 And then <mark class="hltr-orange">September</mark> come.